himanshilalwani/summer23-homework/homework/1--Type-Theory/1-2--Inductive-Types.lagda.md

 ```
 _and_ : Bool → Bool → Bool
 -- Exercise:
-true and true = true
-true and false = false
+true and x = x
-false and true = false
-false and false = false
+false and x = false
 ```

 You don't have to split on all variables at once.
 Give a definition of